Bipartisan Historically Black Colleges and Universities (HBCU) Caucus

 The Bipartisan HBCU Caucus Internship Program was established to provide HBCU students with a unique opportunity to gain valuable, hands on experience and learn about the functions of a Congressional office from the perspectives of both a Democrat and Republican member of Congress.
 Each intern will participate in an eight week internship with equal time split between one Republican office and one Democratic office.
 Participants will have the opportunity to connect with senior congressional staffers, key policy advocates, and members of Congress.
 This unique opportunity will allow students to be exposed to a broad range of policy issues and examine how those issues are addressed from varying perspectives.
 Students will also carry out traditional intern duties, including, but not limited to, providing administrative support, processing mail, drafting constituent correspondence, and supporting legislative and communications staff.

-Applications for the Summer of 2019 internship will open in early 2019.
+Applications for the Summer of 2020 internship are now being accepted.

 For more information about the Caucus please contact John.Christie@mail.house.gov.